 One of those, amongst the best, was Dr Bernie Mayer, one of the world’s foremost thinkers, researchers, practitioners, and teachers in the area of conflict.
-It was my good fortune that Bernie undertook a sabbatical in late 2015, and taught “Skills in Dispute Resolution” at UNSW.
+It was my good fortune that Bernie undertook a sabbatical in 2015, and taught “Skills in Dispute Resolution” at UNSW.
 Rosemary suggested that, if at all possible, I enroll; I leaped at the opportunity… and I’m very glad I did!

 One focus of that course was “conflict analysis.”
 Bernie had developed a framework that could be used to understand any conflict, as a prelude to addressing it.
 In this blog entry, I want to try to summarize that approach: how can we understand specific, particular conflicts?

 But first… this time I want to describe my climb of Mt Washington (6288ft, 1917m), my 43rd 4000-footer!

 To skip the description of my ascent of Mt Washington, and go directly to my exploration of how we can understand conflict, click here.